-The General Practice Staff Survey (GPSS) is now open.
+The General Practice Staff Survey (GPSS) is being rolled out again in 2024.
 Below further information can be found regarding the GPSS, that may be of use.

 Purpose of the Survey